 - Integrate with your CRM Solution: See if you can save time with “out of the box” integrations for your CRM.
 Valooto has integrations for Salesforce and other leading CRM solutions to enable richer analytics and more efficient workflows.

-By choosing a SaaS-based CPQ solution, sales teams eliminates the hassles of an “IT project” and move straight to reaping the benefits – generating more accurate, professional proposals faster than ever.
+By choosing a SaaS-based CPQ solution, sales teams eliminate the hassles of an “IT project” and move straight to reaping the benefits – generating more accurate, professional proposals faster than ever.

 Are you considering SaaS solutions in your sales organization?
-Let us know why in the space below.
+We encourage you to take a look at DealHub.